These are encapsulated Python and Unity modules for continuous TCP communication between these.

 Register callback corresponds to the type

-is DataClass
+type is DataClass

 PythonConnector.instance.StartConnection()